 - 150g / 5oz feta, broken into chunks

 - Heat the oil in a large frying pan.
-Sauté the cumin and caraway seeds, onion and celery on a high heat until the onion is softening
+Sauté the cumin and caraway seeds, onion and celery on high heat until the onion is softening.

-- Add the sugar, dried oregano and tomato paste, cook for another minute, stirring occasionally, then add the tomatoes, chilli and season with 1½ tsp of salt and plenty of pepper.
+- Add the sugar, dried oregano and tomato paste, cook for another minute, stirring occasionally, then add the tomatoes, chili and season with 1½ tsp of salt and plenty of pepper.

 - Reduce the heat and leave the sauce to simmer for about 20 minutes, stirring occasionally.

-- Drain the pasta and combine with the tomato sauce and 1/3 of the cheese mixture.
+- Drain the pasta and combine it with the tomato sauce and 1/3 of the cheese mixture.

-- Transfer to a shallow ovenproof dish (I used one 20×30 cm) and push the feta chunks into the pasta and sprinkle over the remaining cheese mixture.
+- Transfer to a shallow ovenproof dish (I used one of approx. 20×30 cm / 8×12″) and push the feta chunks into the pasta and sprinkle over the remaining cheese mixture.

 - Pace under a medium-hot grill until the cheese melts and the top layer of pasta dries out and turns crispy.
 It may take anywhere between 8 and 15 minutes.
 Keep a close eye though!